 While it’s a moot point whether DSPs are a good thing, they're here to stay.
 Therefore, if you haven't already, it's time to get on board and make the most of them.

 This post is a comprehensive guide to marketing your music on streaming platforms.
-If you’re looking for information, use this handy table of contents to jump ahead to the pertinent section:
+So, if you’re looking for specific information, use this handy table of contents to jump ahead to the pertinent section:

-Let’s dive in and learn how to promote your music on streaming platforms.
+Let’s dive in and learn how to develop effective music marketing strategies to promote your music on streaming platforms.

 Reasons to Promote Your Music on Streaming Platforms

 If you haven’t considered music streaming platforms as a part of your digital marketing strategy, you should.
 They provide opportunities for discovery and fanbase growth.
-Below are some of the reasons to promote your music on streaming platforms.
+Below are some of the reasons to develop effective music marketing strategies to promote your music streaming platforms.